rails/rails/guides/source/action_controller_overview.md

 end
 ```

 NOTE: To delete a cookie, you need to use `cookies.delete(:key)`.
-Setting the `key` to a `nil` value does not delete te cookie.
+Setting the `key` to a `nil` value does not delete the cookie.

 ### Encrypted and Signed Cookies

 Since cookies are stored on the client browser, they can be susceptible to
 tampering and are not considered secure for storing sensitive data.
-Rails does
+Rails
-provide a signed cookie jar and an encrypted cookie jar for storing sensitive
+provides a signed cookie jar and an encrypted cookie jar for storing sensitive
 data.
 The signed cookie jar appends a cryptographic signature on the cookie
 values to protect their integrity.
 The encrypted cookie jar encrypts the values
 in addition to signing them, so that they cannot be read by the user.
 Refer to